 Step 1: Start Early

-Scholarship deadlines are strict, and preparation is key.
-Begin researching scholarships during your junior year of high school.
+Research and prepare for scholarships as early as your junior year of high school.

 Step 2: Submit Your Admission Application